akoidan/pychat/README.md

 TO see current connections and their info check chrome://webrtc-internals/ Read [this](https://www.html5rocks.com/en/tutorials/webrtc/infrastructure) article to understand how JSEP architecture works.
 SEE  WEBRTC_CONFIG at development.json.
-I personally use turn server coturn, It needs ports 3478 and 5349 to be exposed.
+I personally use turn server coturn, It needs ports 3478 to be exposed.

 ## Frontend Stack
 The technologies stack used in project: